The Story Behind the Photograph of Protesters Outside of Trump Tower That Resonated Around The World

-Mark Clennon, 32, is a photographer living in Harlem with his wife, Jasmine, and three-month-old daughter.
+Mark Clennon, 32, is a photographer living in Harlem with his wife, and three-month-old daughter.
 On May 30, five days after George Floyd’s killing in Minneapolis, Clennon went out to photograph a peaceful protest winding through Manhattan.

 The energy was different to other protests, and I had to go out.
 Part of it was that everyone’s faces were covered and you just had to look people right in the eye.